Table of Contents

 GDPR: Focus on protecting user’s personal data on the internet.

 ePrivacy: In the same way that GDPR, ePrivacy regulation is focused on protecting users’ personal data, but eprivacy is more focused on protecting that company can’t track users and behaviors massively without the consent of the users.

 If we resume in 2 sentences the main difference is:

-Obviously it’s vague comparative, but we can use this sentence as basis to understand the focus of both regulation.
+Obviously, it’s a vague comparative, but we can use this sentence as a basis to understand the focus of both regulations.

 Since October the 31st of 2020, in Europe is mandatory that websites cannot track the behavior of their users without express consent.
 For this reason, we must work with consent management platforms like Cookiebot.

 Nowadays we can find a lot of Cookieless Web Analytics, these cookie-free analytics really work without cookies, but the main mistake that we found is that all of them work with IP information.

 If you work with IP data like clicks by country, you are not ePrivacy Compliant.

 GDPR says you can work with IP data if this data is hashed or encrypted if this data is anonymous.
 BUT ePrivacy regulation says that you can’t work with data that can identify an individual person.
 Even if this data is hashed.